KnowOneActual/backup-vscodium/README.md

 ## 🧠 Curious How It Works?

-We wanted the same scripts to work everywhere.
+I wanted the same scripts to work everywhere.
 The key is that they automatically detect your operating system by checking uname.
 That way, the script knows exactly where to find the VSCodium configuration directory on either macOS or Linux, and you don't have to worry about the path!

 * **macOS Path:** `~/Library/Application Support/VSCodium`
 * **Linux Path:** `~/.config/VSCodium`